fdeblasio/pokeemerald-expansion/README.md

 ### Summary Screen
 - The following moves now show up as the right type both in battle and on the summary screen:
+    - Weather Ball
     - Hidden Power
     - Judgement
     - Techno Blast
+    - Multi-Attack
     - Revelation Dance
-    - Multi-Attack
-    - Aura Wheel
     - Raging Bull
     - Ivy Cudgel
+    - Terrain Pulse
-    - Moves affected by Normalize, Aerilate, Refrigerate, Pixilate, Galvanize, or Liquid Voice
+    - Moves affected by Aerilate, Refrigerate, Pixilate, Galvanize
+    - Moves affected by Normalize
+    - Moves affected by Liquid Voice
+    - Aura Wheel
 - The following moves now show up as the right type in battle:
-    - Weather Ball
-    - Terrain Pulse
     - Tera Blast
     - Tera Starstorm